 Though Henneberger’s work is much smaller in scope, it has one clear similarity to Einstein’s.

 No one knows yet how it will be used.
-But they agree it’s pretty important.
+But scientists agree it’s pretty important.

 “You might not see an application which uses this theory in the next 20 years, but I’m pretty sure a lot of fundamental work will come from here,” Mazumdar said.
 “It’s almost like a solution looking for a problem.”